 83%

-of graduates whose tuition is covered by employers in the current investment
+of graduates whose tuition is covered by employers in the second investment

 As a result of this training, I now have a steady job that will lead to bigger things.
 I’m so proud, because it’s not just a job—it’s a career that I can use to look after myself and my son.